sweattep/modern_quotes/README.md

 >Because increasing data are showing how the duration of your sleep and the number of times you wake up at night potentially could be associated with poorer brain health and an increased risk of stroke or heart attack.

+>Red meat consumption, particularly unprocessed red meat, has been associated with higher diverticulitis risk.

 >no man is thought worthy of a voice in politics unless he ignores or does not know nine-tenths of the most important relevant facts.

 >The Internet Archive is now leveraging a little known, and perhaps never used, provision of US copyright law, Section 108h, which allows libraries to scan and make available materials published 1923 to 1941 if they are not being actively sold.